 “Large company” under the Companies Act includes consolidated subsidiaries of global companies operating business overseas; however, there would be SMEs with a small amount of sales size like several billion yen.

 If the company falls under the former and has a large scale of business in Japan, it should consider appointing Big4 firm as an external auditor affiliated with overseas firms.
 However, it has no need to retain big audit firms if operating its business on a small scale.

 We believe it is possible for such companies to reduce audit fees to a reasonable extent by appointing us as external auditor.

 Examples of company who should consider our services

-- The company which needs to appoint external auditor in accordance with Companies Act, however, has no need to ask big firm considering relationship with parent company.
+- The company which needs to appoint an external auditor in accordance with Companies Act, however, has no need to ask big firm considering relationship with parent company.

-- The company which temporarily retain external auditor under Companies Act due to increase in capital stock, however, scheduled not to be “Large Company” next fiscal year because of capital reduction.
+- The company which temporarily retain external auditor under Companies Act due to the increase in capital stock, however, scheduled not to be “Large Company” next fiscal year because of capital reduction.

 - The company with a relatively simple business model operating a single business, such as a special purpose company (SPC).